ilg-physics-ucsb/physics3l-manual/Lab3-Week1/Lab3-Week1.md

 ![Sugar in bag hanging on rubberband](imgs/Experiment1.png)
 :::

-A better way to determine the spring constant would be to very the mass and measure the length.
+A better way to determine the spring constant would be to very the mass and measure the stretch.
 From many data point we could create a plot and perform a fit.

 For this lab you will hang a Ziploc bag on a rubber band then add mass to the bag.
 You will measure the length of the rubber band as you add more and more mass.

 :::Question
-a) Rewrite your answer to Question 1 to have postion, $y$, as a function of mass $m$.
+a) Rewrite your answer to Question 1 to have stretch, $y$, as a function of mass $m$.

-b) If you were to create the plot of length vs mass, what is the expression for the slope?
+b) If you were to create the plot of stretch vs mass, what is the expression for the slope?

 c) How does the slope change with stiffness of the spring or rubber band?
 :::